CircuitVerse/Blog/content/posts/waishnav_deore_phase_1_report.md

 * **New forum thread notification in Slack channel**
 * **Added SimpleMDE Markdown editor for drafting messages**

+For detailed implementation of these feature do checkout the biweekly blog posts [here](https://waishnav.github.io/blog/tags/gsoc/).

 ---

 ### Appraisal Tests and CI Fixes